emurdnt/shair/README.md

 ## Challenges, More Ideas, etc

 I honestly would love to implement the menu popping down when you scroll that is currently on the Shair Web App.
 Due to the time constraints, I decided to forego that functionality.
 I have also started implementing the slider for the year.
 It is working but I ran into the challenge of distinguishing if the slider is in the default value or if it is actually a part of the query.

+If I had more time, I would also create automated tests using Cypress and Jest.

 Although the bulk of my experience is with Angular and RxJs.
 I found this project to be fun and a good learning experience.